11 alternatives to Microsoft Excel

 Like Google Sheets, Calc, the spreadsheet software that’s part of LibreOffice, is a free Excel alternative.
 You can download LibreOffice to your desktop or laptop and use Calc offline.
 This software boasts nearly 300 productivity-boosting features, including a DataPilot to aggregate raw data and a Chart Wizard to create basic diagrams and graphs.

-LibreOffice has recently introduced In Calc, a dropdown widget that replaces its previous Sum tool to provide users with shortcuts to their most frequently used functions.
-If you’re looking for an alternative to Excel that offers the most bells and whistles for zero investment, Calc is the way to go.
+If you’re looking for an alternative to Excel that offers the most bells and whistles for free, Calc is a great option.

 3. Apple Numbers